 Welcome to one of Plato’s earliest and most intriguing dialogues – Alcibiades.
 It is also one of the most foundational because through the entertaining interchange between Socrates and Alcibiades, Plato brings us into the deeper philosophical waters of self-examination and the meaning of human nature.

 Why start the study of Plato’s dialogues with this one?
 First of all, Alcibiades was an early dialogue.
 Plato wrote his early dialogues while in Egypt, shortly after the death of his mentor Socrates.
-As he had Socrates’ teachings fresh in his head, much of what he learned from Socrates as well as the events surrounding his trial and execution are contained in these dialogues.
-What we get in these early dialogues is authentic Socrates in comparison to later dialogues where Socrates becomes more of a mouthpiece for the ideas of Plato.
+He had Socrates’ teachings fresh in his head.
+He incorporates much of what he learned from Socrates as well as the events surrounding his trial and execution into these dialogues.
+In these early dialogues, we get authentic Socrates.
+In later dialogues, Socrates becomes more of a mouthpiece for the ideas of Plato.

 Alcibiades Dialogue As the Beginning of All Philosophy

 But there is a second and more important reason for examining this particular dialogue.
 Consider the following quote from the 5th century A.D.
 Neoplatonist Proclus:

 The most peculiar and firm principle of all the dialogues of Plato, and the whole theory of that philosopher, is the knowledge of our own nature, and such pure and genuine knowledge of ourselves, circumscribed in scientific boundaries, must be considered as the most proper principle of all philosophy.